lisa-pinto/thesis-site/content/post/HCF Algorithm.md

 If you take a rectangular space, only a certain number of full-sized tiles will be able to fit into it.

-Let’s take Two variables, A and B
+Let’s take Two variables, a and b
-(A has to be greater or equal to B)
+(a has to be greater or equal to b)

-Let's make A = 39 and B = 15
+Let's make a = 39 and b = 15
-15 fits two times into 39, and you still have 9 left over
+15 fits maximum two times into 39 (15 x 2 = 30), and you still have 9 left over

 {{< rawhtml >}}
 <div class="center">